Shannon Brown

 Shannon Brown (born November 29, 1985) is an American former professional basketball player.
 He attended Proviso East High School in Maywood, Illinois, was named Illinois Mr. Basketball in 2003, and played college basketball for Michigan State University.
 He was drafted by the Cleveland Cavaliers with the 25th overall pick in the 2006 NBA draft.
+He played in the NBA for eight seasons, and won two championships, with the 2008-2009 and 2009-2010 Los Angeles Lakers.
+He was known for his sensational athleticism and as one of the great leapers in the NBA.

 High school and college career

 Brown attended Proviso East High School in Maywood, where his teammates included fellow 2006 draftee Dee Brown.
 In 2003, he was named Illinois Mr. Basketball and a McDonald's All-American.

 Considered a five-star recruit by Rivals.com, Brown was listed as the No. 1 shooting guard and the No. 3 player in the nation in 2003.

 Brown played college basketball for the Michigan State Spartans.
 He was second-team All-Big Ten as a junior and an All-Big Ten Defensive selection.

 Professional career

 Cleveland Cavaliers (2006–2008)

 Brown (left) practices shooting with former Lakers teammate Luke Walton.

 Brown was drafted in the first round with the 25th pick of the 2006 NBA draft by the Cleveland Cavaliers.
 Appearing in only 23 games (five starts) in his debut season, he showed promise, scoring in double figures twice (10 points vs. New York on November 29 and 14 vs. Toronto on 3/3), but was hampered by an injury to his shin.

 Brown was assigned to the NBA Development League's Albuquerque Thunderbirds on March 2, 2007, but was recalled by the Cavaliers a day later.
 In his sole game as a Thunderbird, Brown scored 14 points with four rebounds and six assists.
 Brown returned to the NBA Development League, this time with the Rio Grande Valley Vipers, on January 11, 2008.
 In four games as a Viper, He averaged 23.5 points, including a 37-point performance against the Dakota Wizards on January 16.
 He was recalled by the Cavaliers on January 17.

 Through 2007–08's All-Star break, Brown played in 15 games during the season (starting four games), averaging 7.0 points per game.